travis-ci/docs-travis-ci-com/user/build-config-imports.md

 be allowed on that repository, by enabling the *Allow importing config files from this repository* setting in `More options > Settings > Config Import`.

-Only private repositories owned by the same organisation or user account will be able to import configuration snippets from private repositories.
-Configs from private repositories cannot be imported to configs from public repositories.
+> Only private repositories owned by the same organization or user account will
+> be able to import configuration snippets from private repositories.
+Configs
+> from private repositories cannot be imported to configs from public
+> repositories.

 ## Sharing encrypted secrets